A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Methods for the Field Equations

 where $\mathcal{L}_{x}$ and $\mathcal{L}_{y}$ are one-dimensional operators and the last term represents the splitting error associated with the factorization step.
 Note that the coefficient of the splitting error is $1/\alpha^4 = \mathcal{O}(\Delta t^4)$, which can be ignored for first-order accuracy.
 Therefore, the semi-discrete equation \eqref{eq:BDF-1 semi-discrete equation} in two-dimensions can be written more compactly (dropping error terms) as

 Considerable effort has been made to address issues associated with the splitting error.
-For example, in \cite{causley2017phase-field}, iterative techniques were developed to remove the splitting error in multi-dimensional applications concerning phase-field models with parabolic equations.
-Successive convolution methods for the wave equation, introduced in the paper \cite{causley2014higher}, achieve higher-order accuracy in time through more elaborate operator expansions that perform additional sweeps to remove this error.
+For example, in \cite{causley2017phase-field}, a technique was developed to remove the splitting error in multi-dimensional applications involving parabolic equations.
+Successive convolution methods for the wave equation, introduced in the paper \cite{causley2014higher}, can achieve higher-order accuracy in time through more elaborate operator expansions that perform additional sweeps that remove this error.
 Such approaches are not considered in this paper, as we are primarily concerned with the formulation of new particle methods.
-Methods with higher-order time accuracy that address the splitting error will be explored in later work.
+Moreover, for first and second-order (time) discretizations, the splitting error can be neglected; however, we point out that in the case of higher-order methods, this term will need to be addressed in a manner that aligns with the proposed approach for computing derivatives on the mesh, which is presented in section \ref{subsec:derivatives}.
+For this reason, methods with higher-order time accuracy will be explored in future work.
 Next, we discuss the procedure used to invert the one-dimensional operators used in the factorization.